-UK GDPR Article 6(1)c - Processing is necessary for compliance with a legal obligation to which the controller is subject
+• UK GDPR Article 6(1)c - Processing is necessary for compliance with a legal obligation to which the controller is subject, such as the supply of workforce information to the DfE; Equality and health & safety requirements.

 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).
 Where the organisation processes other special categories of personal data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is done for the purposes of equal opportunities monitoring.